 2021 AFS Candidates

-Each of the candidates put forward by the AFS Nominating Committee (Lisa Rathje, chair, with members Luisa Del Giudice, Anika Wilson, and Sarah Gordon) has provided a summary professional biography and statement, which you can find below.
+Each of the candidates put forward by the AFS Nominating Committee (Lisa Rathje, chair, with members Luisa Del Giudice, Anika Wilson, and Sarah Gordon) provided a summary professional biography and statement, which you can find below.

 Candidates’ Forum